Kyle-Jeynes/ClockWorkIT-Basket/README.md

 php -q /opt/kyle-jeynes-submission/public/index.php PriceBasket "Kyes Special Soup" "Kyes Special Soup" "Bread"
 ```

+## Extending products

+Migrations can be found in https://github.com/Kyle-Jeynes/ClockWorkIT-Basket/tree/main/app/Database/migrations.
+Products and Discounts can be added and removed from here to expand the products.

 ## Products to choose from

 - Kyes Special Soup (Recommended) @ £0.65/tin